sourcegraph/about/content/blogposts/2022/openssl-307-vulnerabilities.md

 ## OpenSSL Checker

-You can use our bookmarklet-based OpenSSL Checker tool available at [https://sourcegraph-community.github.io/openssl-checker/](https://sourcegraph-community.github.io/openssl-checker/) to check if your own projects are affected.
+You can use our bookmarklet-based OpenSSL Checker tool available at [https://sourcegraph-community.github.io/openssl-checker/](https://sourcegraph-community.github.io/openssl-checker/) to check if your Rust and Python projects are affected.

 ![](https://storage.googleapis.com/sourcegraph-assets/blog/openssl-checker-demo.gif)